PUBLIC INVITED TO ARTISTS’ RECEPTION AT BISTANGO

 STEVEN M. LUSTIG

 STEVEN M. LUSTIG’s sculptures are born out of a love of the human form and its natural motion.
-They are powerful, passionate, and embrace both human and natural forms.
+It is powerful, passionate, and embraces both human and natural forms.
 He was born and raised near the North Shore of Chicago where he began drawing at age 5.
 In high school he met a regionally known sculptor and began his fine arts education.
 His early work combining computers, art, and human motion became the genesis of Steven’s fine art.
 Steven moved to Southern California in the 80’s to work at an Olympic research center focused on Sports Medicine and Biomechanical Engineering.
 He has illustrated four books and completed a series of life science illustrations for the Nobel Prize winner for Chemistry at the Scripps Research Institute in La Jolla, California.
 He currently teaches a stone sculpting class at the Laguna College of Art & Design, and Digital Media and Photoshop classes at Golden West College.

 JEFF SCHWALM’s earliest stone carving influences date back to his old world Italian Grandfather.
-For the past thirty-five years Jeff has worked as a master craftsmen creating and executing beautiful stone and tile designs in people homes.
+For the past thirty-five years Jeff has worked as a master craftsmen creating and executing beautiful stone and tile designs in private homes.
 Jeff has always known he would pursue a lifestyle where he would use his hands and follow some form of art.
-From the first stone sculpting class that Jeff took in 2004 at Laguna College of Art and Design, he knew he had found his passion.
+From the first stone sculpting class that was offered to Jeff in 2004 at Laguna College of Art and Design, he knew he had found his passion.
 Jeff’s artistic vision became taking those raw uncut stones, and being the master craftsman, to discover and uncover the beauty that is hiding within each piece.
 Sometimes that journey takes him to a place where he tests the stones boundaries and sometimes the stone test his boundaries.
-There is no greater pleasure than shaping raw stone boulders, whether its marble, alabaster, onyx, or any other stone, into finished sculptures of art.
+There is no greater pleasure than shaping raw stone boulders, whether it’s marble, alabaster, onyx, or any other stone, into finished sculptures of art.
 Now after twelve years, this is his heart and soul.
 This is the path he plans to follow for the rest of his life.

 All art displayed at Bistango is available for purchase!
 Contact us using the form below.